Cost of Living Comparison Between Sagamu and Lagos Cost of Living Comparison Between Sagamu and Lagos

 Families tend to lean toward Sagamu – lower housing and cheaper childcare make a real difference, especially on a single income or when paying for private education.

-Should I move to Sagamu or Lagos?
+Should I move to Sagamu or to Lagos?

 If budget matters most, go with Sagamu.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Lagos makes more sense.
 Both are solid long-term options with distinct trade-offs.